There's a reason people on TV get paid a lot of money, folks.

 Performance of performance enhancement breasts.

-Something to uh consider the next time you see some.
+Something to consider the next time you see some.

-A heraldic lion is a powerful and stately figure with its genitalia intact, and I cannot approve an edited image that Vladimir Sagerland from the National Archives in Sweden.
+A heraldic lion is a powerful and stately figure with its genitalia intact.

-He blasted the Army for making changes to the coat of arms without his permission.
+And I cannot approve an edited image that Vladimir Suggerlund from the National Archives in Sweden, he blasted the army for making changes to the coat of arms without his permission.

-Well, before they emasculate, I guess before they emasculate a picture here.
+Well, before they emasculate, before they emasculate, I have a picture here.

-Chickification of not just the news, chicken of culture.
+Chickification of not just the news, chickification of culture.

-Have you uh have you ever oh speaking of women, did you see this?
+Have you ever, oh, speaking of women, did you see this?

 Sweden's welfare board, another story out of Sweden.